 The seven-limb practice comes from this text, The Prayer of Excellent Conduct.
 Shantideva also speaks very extensively about it in Bodhicharyavatara (Engaging in Bodhisattva Conduct).
 These seven are:

-The fourth limb is rejoicing, “I rejoice in the fact that the nature of mind is pure,” and so, “I have Buddha-nature, I have the ability to get rid of all of this, it is possible,” and “I rejoice in the Buddhas and the great masters that have taught the way to do this, have taught bodhichitta, and I rejoice that they actually have taught all of this.
+The fourth limb is rejoicing, “I rejoice in the fact that the nature of mind is pure,” and so, “I have Buddha-nature, I have the ability to get rid of all of this; it is possible,” and “I rejoice in the Buddhas and the great masters that have taught the way to do this, have taught bodhichitta, and I rejoice that they actually have taught all of this.
 Thank you.”

-And the sixth limb, “Don’t pass away!”
+The sixth limb, “Don’t pass away!”
 “Buddhas, teachers, please don’t go away, don’t leave me.
 I’m absolutely sincere.
 I’m not just a Dharma tourist coming for a quick look and leaving, but I want to go all the way to enlightenment.
-So continue teaching me all the way.
+Continue teaching me all the way.
 Don’t go away.”

-There’s three types of belief here.
+There are three types of beliefs here.
 There’s the confident belief based on reason, “I am convinced that this is the case based on reason – that the mind is by nature pure and that those stains of the mind can be removed and that the potential of the mind is that the mental continuum has all these incredible qualities to be able to perceive everything and to have a heart which is open equally to everybody.
 Based on reason, I’m confident that this is so.”
 This is the first type of belief here.

 (10) Next, with a mind of love toward all limited beings as a start, look to all wandering beings, barring none, suffering from birth and so forth in the three worse realms, and from death, transference, and so on.